-Type of shareholders Login Method Shareholders logging in, you will be able to see e-Voting option.
+Type of shareholders Login Method Individual Shareholders (holding securities in demat mode) login through their depository participants. of your demat account through your Depository Participant registered with NSDL/CDSL for e-Voting facility.
+Upon logging in, you will be able to see e-Voting option.
 Click on e-Voting option, you will be redirected to NSDL/CDSL Depository site